Multi-Factor Authentication Transition

 Overview

-All about the transition from Duo MFA to Microsoft Entra MFA.
+All about the transition from Duo to Microsoft Authenticator.

-We have analyzed your feedback from a variety of sources, and recognized the opportunity to improve the functionality of our multi-factor authentication (MFA) system, Duo MFA.
-As a result, we will be switching to Microsoft's multi-factor authenticator, Entra MFA, this fall 2024.
-Self-enrollment will open in September 2024, and will close on December 16, 2024.
+We have analyzed your feedback from a variety of sources, and recognized the opportunity to improve the functionality of our multi-factor authentication (MFA) system, Duo.
+As a result, we are switching MFA services to Microsoft Authenticator.

 Get Started